People in Need: Education and outreach

 Every year, People in Need organizes the largest human rights film festival in Europe, held in Prague, Czech Republic, called One World (Czech: Jeden Svět), which received honorable reference for its work on education of human rights by UNESCO in 2007.
 It is the largest documentary film festival on human rights in the world - over one hundred films from around the world are featured.
 The festival works with a broad definition of human rights, so the program includes films not only on political and developmental issues, but also on environmental and social issues.
 The films are featured in Prague in March, followed by more than thirty cities throughout the country and in Brussels.
-The most successful documentaries are featured on the website www.promitejity. where they can be viewed for free.
+The most successful documentaries are featured on the website Promítej i ty! where they can be viewed for free.

 The festival also hosts discussions every evening with directors, human rights activists, and other experts at the Municipal Library in Prague.
 People in Need further presents the Homo Homini Award to a person who conduced a significant contribution towards the protection of human rights and non-violent promotion of democracy.
 The Homo Homini Award was initially awarded as a once-off award in 1994, however, since 1997 it has been awarded annually.

-The One World festival was disrupted by the Covid-19 pandemic in 2020.
+The One World festival was disrupted by the COVID-19 pandemic in 2020.
 Almost 200 screenings had to be canceled and were moved to the DAFilms.cz online cinema.